-Bottles is a new wine bar in Spitalfields Market.
+Bottles is a cozy wine bar in Spitalfields Market (also in Chelsea).
 You can enter this trendy wine shop from outside the market, on Brushfield Street, but the shop extends right into Spitalfields Market, so you can do some shopping and then stop for a glass of lovely Italian wine and still feel like you’re immerse in the market experience.

 To make the connection, Bottles is brought to you by the same owners as the Bottles & Battles in Mercato Metropolitano (see above).
 They are focused on Italian wine and food pairings – and believe me, the food is divine.
 We had a beef carpaccio and a white fish crudo.
 Both were very good.